pgadmin-org/pgadmin4/docs/en_US/server_dialog.rst

   `Section 33.15 of the Postgres documentation <https://www.postgresql.org/docs/current/libpq-pgpass.html>`_.
 * Use the *Connection timeout* field to specify the maximum wait for connection, in seconds.
 Zero or not specified means wait indefinitely.
 It is not recommended to use a timeout of less than 2 seconds.
+By default it is set to 10 seconds.

 .. note:: The password file option is only supported when pgAdmin is using libpq
     v10.0 or later to connect to the server.